isqua/isqua/README.md

 ### Hi, I’m Alex :lion:

-I am a full-stack developer, working on an ad campaigns dashboard with dozens of charts and forms.
-My current stack includes TypeScript and React.
+I am a full-stack engineer focused on React and TypeScript.
+I'm currently working on a web app for managing AI agents.
+I enjoy creating useful and fun side-projects and tiny tools that make life easier.

 #### Contributions